emscripten-core/emscripten/site/source/docs/compiling/CrossOriginStorage.rst

 the same hash, so it will never get a COS cache hit.
 The normal HTTP cache already handles per-origin caching efficiently.

+The exception is a Wasm binary that you deploy across **multiple origins you own** — for example, the same library shared between ``https://app.example.com`` and ``https://api.example.com``.
+In that case COS can eliminate the redundant download between your own origins.
+Use ``-sCROSS_ORIGIN_STORAGE_ORIGINS`` to restrict access to only those origins rather than opening the cache entry to the world.

 Usage
 =====